-Playing the Past: Uncover the history of Washington County and the lives of area residents using our interactive biography boxes and timeline.
-Using what you have learned as inspiration, create your own character!
-Visit the clothing display and dress up in vintage clothing according to your character's time period!
-Will you be a pioneer, a fine Victorian lady/gentleman, judge or deputy?
+Uncover the history of Washington County and the lives of area residents using our interactive biography boxes and timeline.
+Using what you have learned as inspiration, create your own character.
+Visit the clothing display and dress up as your character!
+Will you be a pioneer, a fine Victorian lady/gentleman, judge, or deputy?

-Children's Corner: Stop by the children’s corner to touch and feel courthouse artifacts, including old jail keys and snow catchers, and stamp a county seal using an antique stamp.
+Stop by the children’s corner to touch and feel courthouse artifacts, including tiles and snow catchers, or stamp a county seal using an antique stamp.

-*A St. Croix Valley History curriculum unit is also available for teachers and homeschoolers using the interactive biography boxes available at the Historic Courthouse.
-It is free to download and use.
+*A St. Croix Valley History curriculum unit is also available for teachers and homeschools using the interactive biography boxes available at the Historic Courthouse.

 Self-guided Walking Tours